conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 ### Set up Policy violation alerts

 You can create alerts that are triggered when a Policy violation happens.
-The data quality alerts can only be owned by groups ([see permissions above](#assign-permissions)).
+Data quality alerts can be owned by groups or individual users.

 <Tabs>
 <TabItem value="ui" label="Console UI">